anillava1999/Stock-Sentimental-Analysis-Classifier/README.md

-## Overview
-The markets reflect rational behavior or human irrationality?
-Mass psychology's effects may not be the only factor driving the markets, but it’s unquestionably significant.
-This fascinating quality is something that we can measure and use to predict market movement with surprising accuracy levels.
-With the real-time information available to us on massive information in newspaper like Times of Inadia and Deccan Haeralad, we have all the data we could ever need to create these predictions.
-But then comes the question, how can our computer understand what this unstructured text data means?
-That is where sentiment analysis comes in.
-Sentiment analysis is a particularly interesting branch of Natural Language Processing (NLP), which is used to rate the language used in a body of text.
-Through sentiment analysis, we can take thousands of tweets about a company and judge whether they are generally positive or negative (the sentiment) in real-time!
-Developed these POC for to get experience real time projects and Created API using Streamlit Framework and Deployed to the Heroku Cloud platform

 ## Motivation
 What to do when you are at home due to this pandemic situation?
 I started to learn Machine Learning model to get most out of it.
 I came to know mathematics behind all supervised models and unspurervised models.
 Finally it is important to work on application (real world application) to actually make a difference.
 To get a experience you have to work thats the reason to perform my favourable work done.